CatoLeanTruetschel/AsyncQueryableAdapterPrototype/README.md

 Querying a database is a long-lasting IO-operation that shall at best be done asynchronously to prevent blocking the current thread.
 Todays database drivers targeting .Net implement support for the `IQueryableType`.
 With this type and the LINQ methods defined on it, like `Where`, `Select`, `OrderBy`, etc. are recorded and executed, when the instance is casted to `IEnumerable`.
 As this cast as well as the operations on the `IEnumerable` type are inherently synchronously, the database driver has no chance, but blocking the thread, even if it only allocated a database cursor, that is wrapped to implement the `IEnumerable` type.
 Most database drivers implement custom methods to evaluate an `IQueryable` instance asynchronously, as well as some (or all) of the LINQ functions that return a scalar like `int` or `bool`.
 This however is highly dependent on the database driver used.
 This prevents to write the data access code in an independent fashion, that a database driver can be plugged into.
 For example EntityFramework Core implemented these functions in its [EntityFrameworkQueryableExtensions](https://docs.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.entityframeworkqueryableextensions), MongoDB defines its own interface that inherits from `IQueryable` and defined the mentioned functions on this interface in its type [MongoQueryable](https://mongodb.github.io/mongo-csharp-driver/2.4/apidocs/html/T_MongoDB_Driver_Linq_MongoQueryable.htm).
 Here, not only the functions themselves are database driver dependent, but the type of queryable, so that casts are necessary, when a general purpose API that works with the `IQueryable` types are necessary.

-## How does this prototype solve the solution?
+## How does this prototype solve the problem?
 ### The user API
 The solution, as implemented here builds on top of the `IAsyncEnumerable` and `IAsyncQueryable` type.
 These are the asynchronous equivalents of the `IEnumerable` and `IQueryable` types, respectively.
 It provides instances of types `IAsyncQueryable` that can be accessed for a database driver and used to record a query (via generic LINQ method calls) and execute it in an asynchronous way, by either casting to `IAsyncQueryable` or calling one of the methods that return an awaitable type resulting in a scalar, like `MaxAsync` or `AnyAsync`.